LeptaSpace/zs/README.txt

 * Generating the scaling atomics.
 See [zs_scaling.gsl](https://github.com/LeptaSpace/zs/blob/master/src/zs_scaling.gsl) and [zs_units_si.xml](https://github.com/LeptaSpace/zs/blob/master/src/zs_units_si.xml), which produce the source code in [zs_units_si.h](https://github.com/LeptaSpace/zs/blob/master/src/zs_units_si.h).
 * Generating the state machines.
 See zs_lex.xml and zs_repl.xml.

+### The Shell

+The zs shell provides command history, editing, and tab completion.
+We use the editline library for this; it is a clone of the FSF readline function, though much smaller and without extra dependencies.
+One neat feature is that as you define commands, these become available in the shell.

 ### Arguments and Flamewars

 The nice thing about languages is the Internet Comments per Kiloline of Code factor, easily 10-100 times higher than for things like protocols, security mechanisms, or library functions.
 Make a messy API and no-one seems to give a damn.
 Ah, but a language!
 Everyone has an opinion.
 I kind of like this, the long troll.